Tips for Staying Sober During the Holidays

 The simple activity of shifting your focus from yourself to helping others can be a rewarding activity.

-Because you’re sober you can offer to drive friends or family to social occasions.
+Because you’re staying sober during the holidays you can offer to drive friends or family to social occasions.

 You could also offer to babysit if you want to avoid an alcohol-fueled event.
 It has been scientifically proven that when you serve others you feel happier.